TurboWarp/docs/docs/development/extensions/hats.md

 ## Starting scripts in only certain sprites

-Consider a builtin hat block such as "when this sprite clicked" -- how does Scratch know that it should only start the hat in one specific sprite instead of all of them?
+Consider a built-in hat block such as "when this sprite clicked" -- how does Scratch know that it should only start the hat in one specific sprite instead of all of them?
 It does this using the third argument to `startHats` which is the target you want to start it in.
 If set to null or not supplied at all, it will run for all sprites.

 <ExtensionCode title="unsandboxed/broadcast-4">{require("!raw-loader!@site/static/example-extensions/unsandboxed/broadcast-4.js")}</ExtensionCode>